 Profile

-At first, I showed my creations almost solely to family, basking in the praise of my enthusiastic mum.
-But when a distant friend died too young I stopped stalling and sent a story written for uni to the long-running NSW School Magazine.
+At first, I showed my work pretty much only to family.
+But eventually I stopped stalling and sent a story to the long-running NSW School Magazine.
 Sacre blue!
 It was accepted!
-The family, the dog and I had barely stopped dancing when my novel Spider Lies was taken by Fremantle Press.
-Suddenly I had total strangers reading my work – my mum was out of a job!
-I’ve since had other short stories published, written for ACER educational testing and tutored in creative writing at UWA.
-My second novel, Mystery at Riddle Gully, which forms part of my PhD, was released in May 2012 to a wonderful response.
-A sequel is under way.
+The family, the dog and I had barely stopped dancing when my novel Spider Lies was taken up by Fremantle Press (published 2009).
+Suddenly I had total strangers reading my work!
+Since, there have been other stories published, I’ve written for ACER/NAPLAN educational testing and tutored Creative Writing at university.

 School & Library Visits

-Around writing, I love mixing with the youngies for which I write.
-I draw on experience in sports coaching, tutoring, music and theatre to make school and library sessions interactive and fun.
-For more on author talks and workshops …
+Around writing, it’s inspiring to mix with young readers and writers.
+I draw on experience in sports coaching, tutoring, music and musical theatre to make school and library sessions interactive, educational and a tonne of fun.
+For more on my author talks and workshops … please follow this link.